Name: Mon. to Fallen Partisan Sailors/ The Seafarer's Lighthouse (Svjetionik Pomorac)

 Photo 4: Wreath laying during unveiling, 1958

-The "Unknown Seaman" was lowered into his tomb on September 9th, 1958, with the large public ceremony and unveiling event occurring the following day on September 10th, known as "Seafarer's Day" (Photo 4).
+The "Unknown Seaman", along with Navy lieutenant Pere Turčić, were lowered into his tomb on September 9th, 1958, with the large public ceremony and unveiling event occurring the following day on September 10th, known as "Seafarer's Day" (Photo 4).
 The unveiling was followed by the inaugural lighting of the lighthouse, as well as fireworks and festivities across Split which were attended by over 10,000 people.
 The official name given to the complex was "The Seafarer's Lighthouse" (Svjetionik Pomorac), which has existed as a tribute to all sailors who have perished at sea, not only during WWII, but also in peacetime.
-During the Yugoslav-era, it was an extremely well-visited memorial and one of the most popular monument sites in Split, not only for commemorative purposes, but also for use as a park and an area for relaxation and sightseeing (as it had excellent views of the Adriatic and the city of Split).
+During the Yugoslav-era, it was an extremely well-visited memorial and one of the most popular monument sites in Split, not only for commemorative purposes but also for use as a park and an area for relaxation and sightseeing (as it had excellent views of the Adriatic and the city of Split).

 The Seafarer's Lighthouse remained in good condition during the Yugoslav-era.
 However, things changed drastically during the onset of the War of Croatian Independence in the early 1990s.
 During a three-day confrontation known as the Battle of the Dalmatian Channels, which started on November 14th, 1991, a Yugoslav Navy vessel began a retaliatory bombardment of the city of Split.
 During this bombardment, the Seafarer's Lighthouse sustained a direct hit.
 Interestingly, a home video recording of the lighthouse being struck can be seen in this YouTube video [at time-stamp 24 seconds].
 A still frame from this video of the lighthouse getting struck by the shell can be seen in Photo 5.
 News reports indicate that two shells struck the lighthouse.
 This shelling attack left the monument extremely damaged and completely destroyed the functioning of the lighthouse operations of the tower.